litestar-org/litestar/docs/usage/responses.rst

 -----------

 When you need to return a large number of items from an endpoint it is common practice to use pagination to ensure clients can request a specific subset or "page" from the total dataset.
-Starlite supports three types of pagination out of the box:
+Litestar supports three types of pagination out of the box:

 * classic pagination